-It's a slow news month, and a glitch is messing up searches of Googles news archive.
-So we are breaking from convention and covering all of June as we look back in five-year intervals:
+It's a slow news month, so we are breaking from convention and covering all of June as we look back in five-year intervals:

 1914: Summer conditioning for the Cornhuskers consists mainly of farm work, while coach Jumbo Stiehm vacations in Wisconsin. | Full story

 1919: Nebraska's split from the Missouri Valley Conference becomes closer to reality.
 The Huskers would spend two seasons as an independent before rejoining the league in 1921.

 1924: Marvin Red Layton, a former Husker fullback and current NU hurdler, stows away on the U.S. Olympic team's ship to the 1924 Olympics in Paris in hopes of competing in the Games.

 1929: Wedding bells are about to ring for former Husker coach Fred Dawson.
 Dawson coached at Denver after his stint at Nebraska from 1921 to 1924.